Here’s how to cope with a colicky baby

 Shushing is so effective in calming down your baby because it mimics the sounds of the womb which is a very noisy place.
 Shush next to your baby’s ear and ensure it is louder than the baby’s crying.
 Never shush directly into your baby’s ear and ensure that you match the volume of the shushing to your baby’s cry.
 Once your baby starts to calm down, lower the volume of the shushing.

 Swaying also mimics the sensation of the womb and in order to calm your screaming baby the motion will have to be quite vigorous at first (fast, tiny jiggles) and once your baby starts to calm down gentle swaying from side to side will be sufficient.
 Best to do this while your baby is positioned on their side in your arms.

 The last of the 5 S's is sucking and is the cherry on top of calming your crying baby and helps to keep the calming reflex turned on.
 You can use a dummy, bottle or mum's breast if breastfeeding.

 Strategies to help YOU cope

 According to Dr. Weissbluth, ‘depression, anxiety, exhaustion, and relationship problems are likely consequences when your baby has colic', so it is very important to also look after your mental health.
-Reach out to friends and family to ask for help, whether that is coming over to hold the baby so you can take a break, cooking dinner, cleaning, or just having a chat.
+Reach out to friends and family to ask for help, whether that is coming over to hold the baby, cooking dinner, cleaning, or just having a chat.